Taking Your Child Home from the Hospital

 - Show a greater concern for their bodies

 - Exhibit sleep pattern changes and have nightmares

 - Require more attention from close family members

 - Wet the bed

-Whether you see any or all of these changes depends on how long your child was in the hospital and his/her reactions to being there.
 Children cope with hospitalization in different ways.
-Going home tells your child he/she is safe and secure.
-You should continue to hold, hug and cuddle your child to comfort his/her fears and try to return to your regular family routines as soon as possible.
+You could see any, all or none of these changes depending on how long your child was in the hospital and their reaction to being there.
+Going home signals to them that they are safe and secure.
+You should continue to hold, hug and cuddle your child to comfort their fears.
+Try to return to your regular family routines as soon as possible.

-As these routines of family life get back to normal and become familiar again, "a process that usually takes a week or two," your child will respond and begin to act "like he/she used to."
-However, if you continue to have concerns about your child's behavior, contact your pediatrician or family physician and discuss these concerns.
+As these routines of family life get back to normal and become familiar again (a process that usually takes a week or two) your child will respond and begin to act like they used to.
+However, if you continue to have concerns about your child's behavior, contact your pediatrician or family physician.